We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 At the moment, flights in the morning are likely to offer the best value for money for your Norway trip.
-A flight in the evening will more often than not be of higher cost.
+A flight at midday will more often than not be of higher cost.

 How long is the flight to Norway?